What is Algorithm | Introduction to Algorithms

 - Variable Part: This refers to the space that can be different based on the implementation of the algorithm.
 For example, temporary variables, dynamic memory allocation, recursion stack space, etc.

-- Time Complexity: Time complexity of an algorithm refers to the amount of time that this algorithm requires to execute and get the result.
+2. Time Complexity: The time complexity of an algorithm refers to the amount of time that is required by the algorithm to execute and get the result.
 This can be for normal operations, conditional if-else statements, loop statements, etc.

 How to calculate Time Complexity?

-The time complexity of an algorithm is also calculated by determining following 2 components:
+The time complexity of an algorithm is also calculated by determining the following 2 components:

 - Constant time part: Any instruction that is executed just once comes in this part.
-For example, input, output, if-else, switch, etc.
+For example, input, output, if-else, switch, arithmetic operations etc.

 - Variable Time Part: Any instruction that is executed more than once, say n times, comes in this part.
 For example, loops, recursion, etc.